huaminghuangtw/Second-Brain/My-Evergreen-Notes/rest, relax, recharge.md

 Sometimes the best way to recharge is to unplug.

-There’s a simple formula for identifying the highest leverage relaxation for yourself = Energy produced ÷ Time it takes
+There's a simple formula for identifying the highest leverage relaxation for yourself = Energy produced ÷ Time it takes

 Stop treating rest as a reward and start treating it as a critical part of your high performance routine.
 - Breaks aren't a special treat.
 They're an absolute necessity.